okta/okta.github.io/_source/_posts/2018-06-25-react-photo-gallery-pwa.md

 ### Okta Customization Options

 In addition to allowing self-registration, Okta also allows you to customize the look and feel of its login screen, as well as use custom domains and emails.
-You can read more about this in our [Sign-In Widget's documentation].
+You can read more about this in our [Sign-In Widget Guide](https://developer.okta.com/code/javascript/okta_sign-in_widget).

-You can also try customizing the widget in real-time using our handy dandy [live widget](https://developer.okta.com/live-widget/).
+You can also try customizing the widget in real-time using our handy dandy [live widget](https://developer.okta.com/live-widget/) page.

 ## Create Entities to allow CRUD on Your Photo Gallery